hashicorp/structure-design-system/README.md

 1. Assign yourself a Task on the [Structure Asana Board](https://app.asana.com/0/932595914516336/board).
 1. Create a new branch off of `master`.
 1. Make your edits or additions.
 1. Add images to [Google Drive](https://drive.google.com/drive/folders/11vuTznb1M-_SFxSILxqjdkF_R8g7p9ya) if needed.
+  - Export the image in 2x pixel density.
+  - Use the naming convention `component`_`<component-name>`_`<state>`.
-Make sure Link Sharing is enabled and anyone with the link can access it.
+  - Make sure Link Sharing is enabled and that anyone with the link can access it.
+  - Link directly to the image using the url `https://drive.google.com/uc?id=<YOUR_IMAGE_ID>`.
 1. Update [Status.md](docs/status.md) if needed.
-1. Edit the Table of Contents in the [Readme](docs/components/README.md) if needed.
+1. Update the Table of Contents in the [Readme](docs/components/README.md) if needed.
 1. Submit your changes as a Pull Request and request a review.
 1. Update the progress of the Asana Task.